 It is important to do your pelvic floor muscle exercises every day to keep them strong.
 Pelvic floor muscles become weakened by lifting heavy objects, straining on the toilet to empty your bladder or bowels, pregnancy and giving birth, the aging process, hormonal changes, surgery and chronic coughing.
 Once you can contract your muscles correctly, you can tighten them when lifting objects, or while coughing or sneezing to prevent further weakening, and to prevent urinary or faecal leakage.
 If you are straining to open your bowels you may be using your muscles incorrectly, and this may also be weakening them.
 These muscles should be relaxed when you are sitting on the toilet to empty your bladder or bowel.

 General physical fitness and maintaining muscle strength in your legs and pelvis, will also improve your pelvic health.
 Regular walking, tai chi, cycling, yoga or swimming at least three times a week are some good options.
 Being overweight often leads to pelvic floor muscle weakness and incontinence, so it is important to keep a healthy body weight.

 - Do your pelvic floor muscle exercises every day

 - Tighten your pelvic floor muscles when coughing, sneezing and lifting objects

-- Avoid lifting heavy objects, or share the load
+- Avoid lifting heavy objects, or share the load between two people

 - Do some general exercise at least three times a week